What else do you do on a rainy day?

 In place of flour, use a good wholegrain gluten-free flour mix.
 I like to use Gluten-Free Girl’s whole grain mix using 100 grams each flour: almond, quinoa, amaranth, millet, sorghum, buckwheat and teff plus 100 grams each starch: arrowroot, potato and tapioca.
 Shake it all up and use the required amount for this recipe.)

 In place of the mixed grains, use a mixture of 2 Tbsp each: teff grain, amaranth grain, millet grits, buckwheat hot cereal grits, oat bran and ground flax.
 (You could use any combination of the above, or just several of them, as long as you have 3/4 cup total.
-I would include the ground flax, though, no matter which other grains you use.
+Make sure to include the ground flax, though, no matter which other grains you use.
 Flax helps hold the dough together.)

 Continue as for the regular recipe above.
 It turns out really well for me.